By Eric Osborn

 But our sons are not the only young men we know who are having problems finding and keeping work.
 Most of the late teens to twenty somethings we know still live at home and are largely unemployed.
 These are not all foster or adoptive children.
 But like us, their parents are at their wits end trying to figure out what to do.
 Being a problem solver by temperament, I thought long and hard about this issue.

 We live in a different country and a vastly different economy than what our parents and grandparents grew up in.
 As a result, many young people (ages 18-25) seem to be falling into a chasm of indecision, apathy, poverty, and—worst of all—dependence on others (parents, financial aid, and subsistence-level government assistance).
-In addition to this, our society has created a set of expectations and a love of ease that young people have become used to and that requires a lot of money to even come close to maintaining.
-On top of all this, add in the dysfunction and dysmaturity that many foster and adoptive children deal with and you can see how the problem becomes even harder.
+In addition to this, our society has created a set of expectations and a love of ease that young people have become used to and that requires a lot of money to maintain.
+On top of this, dysfunction and dysmaturity that many foster and adoptive children deal makes the problem even harder.

 Some hard truths all young people today must come to embrace as they approach adulthood.